pluralsight/guides/in-review/java-and-j2ee/java-8-stream-api-part-1/article.md

 An important thing to consider is that all of these operations use something similar to the short-circuiting of `&&` and `||` operators.

 Short-circuiting means that the evaluation stops once a result is found.

-In the case of the `find*` operations, it's obvious that they stop at the first found element.
+Thus `find*` operations stop at the first found element.

-But in the case of the `*Match` operations, think about it, why would you evaluate all the elements of a stream when by evaluating the third element (for example) you can know if all or none (again for example) of the elements will match?
+With `*Match` operations, however, why would you evaluate all the elements of a stream when, by evaluating the third element (for example), you can know if all or none (again for example) of the elements will match?

 # Sorting a Stream

 Sorting a stream is simple.
-The method:
 ```java
 Stream<T> sorted()
 ```

-Returns a stream with the elements sorted according to their natural order.
+The method above returns a stream with the elements sorted according to their natural order.
 For example:
 ```java
 List<Integer> list = Arrays.asList(57, 38, 37, 54, 2);
 list.stream()